tc39/proposal-ecmascript-sharedmem/README.md

 This is a specification for Shared Memory and Atomics for ECMAScript, a proposal submitted to Ecma TC39 and currently at Stage 4 in the ECMAScript approval process.

+**IMPORTANT NOTE:**  As of February 2017 this proposal has been merged into the [ECMAScript specification](https://tc39.github.io/ecma262/) and that bug fixing and further evolution appears in that document.
+The prose that is here will increasingly become irrelevant.
+If there are bugs, please check the ECMAScript specification first, and if the bugs are also in that version then please file bugs [in the ecma262 bug tracker](https://github.com/tc39/ecma262/issues), not in this repository.

 ## Documentation and other materials

 * [Formatted specification](http://tc39.github.io/ecmascript_sharedmem/shmem.html)